JC-Scripts/jc-stancer/README.md

 - Download oc-stancer file and place it in your resources folder
 - Ensure oc-stancer inside your server.cfg
-- Check out config file for more configuration
+- Check out config file to add cars you want to have this feature

 Special Thanks
 ===============================